-Under the Housing (Scotland) Act 2001, Scottish secure tenants and short Scottish secure tenants have the right to have small urgent repairs carried out by their landlord within a given timescale.
+Under the Housing (Scotland) Act 2001, Scottish Secure Tenants and short Scottish Secure Tenants have the right to have small urgent repairs carried out by their landlord within a given timescale.

-When you report a repair we will advise you if your repair qualifies and the maximum timescale Dunbritton have to complete your repair.
+When you report a repair we will advise you if your repair qualifies and the maximum timescale Dunbritton has to complete your repair.
 We may need to inspect your property first to see if your repair qualifies.

 A list of repairs and timescales is provided below.
 If these repairs are not started within the timescales provided in the scheme, you have the right to contact us to ask for the alternative contractor.

 - Blocked flue to open fire or boiler